The simple version is that it’s my own personal Netflix.

 There is no charge to you for using my Plex.

-All you need is a free Plex account and an internet-connected player device that can run the Plex app.
+All you need is a free Plex account and an internet-connected device that can run the Plex app.

 I recommend something like an Apple TV, Google TV Streamer, or an Onn Streaming Device, but whatever you have is probably fine.